 which is bears little resemblance to scrapping “all” benefit sanctions.*

 Notes: What is the difference for benefit claimants between a sanction, a disallowance and a suspension of benefits?
-Both Labour and Liberal Democrats seem to be referring to the JSA and ESA benefit sanctions regime introduced during the 2010 to 2015 Conservative and Liberal Democrat coalition administration.
-Ending a punitive fixed penalty benefit sanctions regime is not the same as ending “all” benefit sanctions, just implied proposals for a new ‘just’ and ‘fair’ regime.
+Both Labour, Liberal Democrats and SNP seem to be referring to the JSA and ESA benefit sanctions regime introduced during the 2010 to 2015 Conservative and Liberal Democrat coalition administration.
+Ending a punitive fixed penalty benefit sanctions regime is not the same as ending “all” benefit sanctions, just implied proposals for a new ‘just‘ and ‘fair‘ regime.

 “V Sanctions applied to benefits are fundamentally wrong and leave people destitute who are already in poverty; the sanction system should be scrapped and replaced with an incentivised scheme.